Joe Fain: Sexual assault allegation

 On September 28, 2018, a Seattle resident alleged via Twitter that Fain had raped her.
 Governor Jay Inslee responded to the claims, stating, "this is a very serious allegation that unquestionably deserves a full investigation by law enforcement officials."
 After the November general election, plans for an investigation were announced, despite Fain's defeat by opponent Mona Das.
 The investigation was suspended in December 2018.

 Redistricting commission

 In February 2021, Senate Republican leaders appointed Fain to the state's redistricting commission which drew criticism from groups representing women and sexual assault survivors due the sexual assault allegations against him in the past.
 The groups co-signed an open letter calling for Fain's resignation from the commission until a proper investigation to the allegations are conducted and called for the commission to adopt codes of conduct "to ensure a safe and respectful environment for the public, staff, and Commissioners."
 In April 2021, Fain responded that he wouldn't resign and remained on the commission.

 Personal life

-Fain lives in Auburn, Washington, with his wife Steffanie and their two children.
+Fain lives in Normandy Park, Washington, with his wife Steffanie and their two children.